Herculens/herculens/README.md

 #### A note regarding `lenstronomy`

 You may quickly realize that the syntax and naming conventions of `Herculens` share many similarities with the general purpose lensing software package [`lenstronomy`](https://github.com/sibirrer/lenstronomy) ([Birrer et al. 2021](https://joss.theoj.org/papers/10.21105/joss.03283), and references therein).
 The reason is simple: because it is overall easy to use and open-source, `lenstronomy` was used a as baseline for the early development phases of `Herculens`.
 Since then, there have been many modifications throughout the code, primarily to add powerful features from `JAX`, then to implement new modeling techniques that were unachievable beforehand.
-These features could _not_ be implemented in the original code without significantly affecting the original spirit of `lenstronomy`.
+While these features could not be implemented in `lenstronomy` without significantly affecting the original spirit of the code, the proximity between `Herculens`and `lenstronomy` makes it really easy to switch from one to the other.

 ## Parallelization and GPU support

 One thing that has not been extensively tested yet---although it is automatically supported with `JAX`---is to run `Herculens` in parallel and over multiple GPUs.
 If you wish to do that, we would be delighted to get touch with you for possible improvements regarding these aspects.